 For over two decades Hales has been a focal point for artists, collectors and institutional figures alike and has formed an important environment for the development and distribution of artworks and ideas, all of which has consistently attracted worldwide attention.
 At the core of the gallery's principles is the nurturing of emerging talents alongside some of today's most significant creative figures.
-Hales Gallery's commitment to artists whose work has garnered particular historical significance can be shown in its representation of figures such as Carolee Schneemann (the gallery held Schneemann's first, highly commended London solo exhibition in 2014), Michael Smith (with whom the gallery has worked for over 10 years), Frank Bowling OBE RA (the gallery has encouraged an international revival and assessment of his work) and Stuart Brisley.
+Hales Gallery's commitment to artists whose work has garnered particular historical significance can be shown in its representation of figures such as Frank Bowling OBE RA (the gallery has encouraged an international revival and assessment of his work), Carolee Schneemann (the gallery held Schneemann's first, highly commended London solo exhibition in 2014) and Michael Smith (with whom the gallery has worked for over 10 years).
 Hales also prides itself on its work to stimulate important reevaluations of the careers of other 20th and 21st century artists such as Jeff Keen and Virginia Jaramillo.
 Alongside these artists, the gallery has consistently and attentively supported and developed its younger artists' careers displayed in the success found by Thomas J Price, Omar Ba, Hew Locke, Rachael Champion and Trenton Doyle Hancock.

 Hales Gallery regularly places its artists' works in the collections of some of the world's most significant private and public collections and works closely with respected curators and advisors in doing this.
 Some examples of the museum collections which have acquired works by Hales Gallery artists include Tate (London), Victoria & Albert Museum (London), The Whitney Museum of American Art (NYC), MoMA (NYC), The Metropolitan Museum of Art (NYC) and the Brooklyn Museum (NYC).